whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/AMPHETAMINE-INDUCED DOPAMINERGIC TOXICITY A SINGL.md

 Figure 71 : The average number of attacks initiated by C57 intruder mice on resident PAK mice in their home cages. * denotes significantly different from wildtype; p < .05 # denotes significantly different from double knockout; p < .05

-# of attacks
+# Of Attacks

 238

 Figure 72 Number of attacks initiated by the resident PAK mice 35 30 25 20
 Resident WT PAK5

 15 10
 *
 *
 PAK6 DKO

 5 *